International Studies Statement of Purpose

 - contending ideologies of power, leadership, and identity

+Our program is designed to give students the skills to understand and engage with issues across difference and around the world.
 Many of our courses are globally oriented, while our regionally specific offerings reach outward and provide analytical tools that can be applied to similar issues worldwide.